GDGCampusAEC/gdsc-aec-react/CONTRIBUTING.md

    - Replace `your-username` with your GitHub username.

+### 4. RUN the following command on your terminal

+     run npm i
+     run npm start

 ### 3. Explore the Codebase
    - Take some time to explore the project's codebase.
 You can do this by navigating through the files and directories in the cloned repository.